 “We need to take a whole-child approach to teaching children about technology,” explains Green.
 “Teachers can help kids make connections across various technologies to real-world concepts simply by strategic questioning and guided learning, especially if they have had access to research-based STEM education and teacher training.”

-So where do you begin?
 STEM education will only continue to expand and grow.
 Now is the time to seek out professional development in STEM and to start in small ways to make it a larger part of your approach to the classroom.
-With good resources and training, you can open up an entire world of STEM learning for your students.
+With good resources and training, you can open up an entire world of elementary STEM learning for your students.
 Who knows, the STEM seeds you plant may change their futures.

 All you have to do is open the door and reach into the sandbox.